 When the antlers were…antler-like…I clicked them and copied them to a new document in Pixelmator.
 Pixelmator is a program like Photoshop or Lightroom.
 But a lot cheaper.
 I spent $9 each month for a year to use Lightroom and opened it about 3 times.

 I’ve used Pixelmator for about 5 years now and love it.
 I get weekly newsletters from them and it seems the other people who use Pixelmator are sci-fi enthusiasts.

 Copy and paste your drawing into your favorite photo editing program.

 Then export the image saving as jpeg.

-Next open the Silhouette Cameo program.
-Then click file and open.
+Next, open the Silhouette Cameo program.
+Then click the file and open.
 Then find your jpeg drawing file.
 Click on the file.
 Then click ok.

 Your jpeg drawing will appear in the editing area.
 Notice I got a warning that my drawing was too large and may cut pixelled.
 I ignored the warning.